atofik/BCB546-Spring2024-FinalProject/Author(s)-YEAR.md

 - Identification of antibiotic resistance genes blaNDM-5, blaNDM-7, blaCTX-M-15, and blaOXA-1.
 - Significant heterogeneity was observed within UPEC phylogroups in terms of virulence.

-## Replication Study
+## Technical details of the replication analyses
-This repository contains the data, analysis scripts, and results of the replication study.
+A porition of the original data was reproduced and analysed.
 The replication was focused on verifying the original findings and exploring the genotype-phenotype correlations using updated bioinformatics tools and methods.

 ### Methodology
 - **Multilocus Sequence Typing (MLST)**: The MLST analysis was replicated using the `mlst` software with the latest database updates.